brunodbo/jquery.browselist/README.md

 jQuery Browselist
 =================

 jQuery plugin that transforms a nested list into a horizontal browsable list.
+The plugin's CSS adds minimal styling (which you can override as you wish), and uses <a href="http://daneden.github.io/animate.css/">Animate.css</a> to handle CSS animations.

 You can see a <a href="http://brunodbo.github.com/jquery.browselist/demo.html">demo here</a>, and an implementation of the plugin (albeit a slight variation) <a href="http://learningregistry.org/">right here</a> (at the bottom of that page).

 Usage
 -----